-The main goal of this design was to revise the PCB so it could handle 10 amps of current per channel.
-Th[5][6]is new design uses much wider traces and polygon pours to minimize the parasitic impedances, and features relocated power and ground connections that minimize detrimental current loops as shown in figure x4aa, and figure x4ab.
-This new layout was based on the recommended layout provided in the spec sheet as shown in Figure 4 figure x4ac [7][DB 1].
+The main goal of this design was to revise the PCB to handle 10 A of current per channel.
+The minimum trace width was calculated using IPC-2221 standard section 6.2 with an online tool shown in [5] and [6].
+The new design uses polygon pours to minimize the parasitic impedances, and features relocated power and ground connections that minimize detrimental current loops (shown in Figure 5 and Figure 6).
+This new layout was based on the recommended layout provided in the specification sheet shown in Figure 4 [7].